incoming-inc/ios-template-app/widget-integration.md

 ![Configure SDK configuration file](./images/widget_app_url_sdk_config.png)

-### Add the Incoming widget library and assets to your Today Widget target
+### Add the Sourse widget library and assets to your Today Widget target

-You can add the Incoming widget library using either cocoapod.
+You can add the Sourse widget library using either cocoapod.

 #### Cocoapod method